 View the full blog post: EL PIANISTA TRAIL

 LA PIEDRA DE LINO HIKE

 It may be one of the shortest hikes in Boquete distance wise but La Piedra De Lino will hurt your legs the most!
 This hike was a grueling 434 meters in elevation over just 1.3km.
 That means for every three meters you walk forward, you walk up one meter.
 However, the view of Boquete from the top rock is worth the climb.

 La Piedra De Lino means the rock of Lino.
 Lino is a small section of Boquete only about four kilometers from the center of Boquete town.
 There were lots to see on the way up with flowers, berries, and glimpses of the view as we made our way to the top of the rock.
-Every time I turned back to look at the incline was an epic little view.
-There was no-one else on the trail at all and we felt like we were out in the jungle even though we had views back towards Boquete town!
+There was no one else on the trail at all and we felt like we were out in the jungle even though we had views back towards Boquete town!

 View the full blog post: LA PIEDRA DE LINO (THE ROCK OF LINO) HIKE

 LA PIEDRA DE ARTILLERIA HIKE

 La Artilleria hike is a beautiful trail up to one of the most epic viewpoints in all of Boquete.
 However, it is a strange one.
 At the top of the trail, we scrambled up the rocks and watched the clouds part to show us an amazing view of Boquete!
 It was definitely the best view we had during our hiking in Boquete and something I will never forget.
 In the opposite direction, we had rolling mountains with several layers and even a rainbow appeared.
 It was a day where everything seemed to turn out perfectly although this is one of the things to do in Boquete that won’t be recommended at your hostel.